 Making Scented Candles With Essential Oils

 You can also send your essential oils airborne if you put them in candles.
-Natural organic beeswax is widely available.
+Natural beeswax is widely available.
 If you can’t find it locally, you can easily order it online.
 I prefer using small beeswax pellets instead of bars.
 That’s because beeswax takes a little longer to melt, compared to coconut oil and other plant-based emollients.

 Making Aromatherapy Candles With Essential Oils

 In DIY recipes, beeswax is often combined with natural oils.
 For instance, I use equal parts of beeswax pellets, coconut oil and shea butter to make my own essential oil balms.
 Melting pellets is infinitely easier than working with an entire bar of beeswax.
 If you already have bars, the other option would be shaving the bar into fine slices.

 On social media channels, you’ll find all kinds of recipes for DIY scented beeswax candles.
 I decided to search for an easy one, and then adapt it.
 (Below, you can see a picture of my homemade beeswax candles.)

 How to Make Beeswax Candles With Essential Oils